 Anyways, before we get into the TEFL course discussion...

-Do you have the right requirements to teach in Korea?
+Do I need TEFL to teach in Korea?

-So for starters the requirements to teach in Korea are that you need a degree, some paperwork, and to be from a native speaking English country.
-Those are the basic requirements to teach in Korea to get an E-2 visa.
+So for starters the requirements to teach in Korea are that you need a degree, some paperwork, and to be a native English speaker.
+Those are the basic requirements to teach in Korea to get an E-2 visa to legally teach English.

 So what about a TEFL course?

 It depends on where you want to teach.
-Each school is a little different and may or may not require TEFL certification.
+Each school (hagwon or public school) is a little different and may or may not require TEFL certification.

 Should I take an online or an onsite course?